pulilab/vue-django-feedback/docs/props.md

 - Type: `String`
 - Default: `undefined`

-Url to display an optional avatar / pic for the user, if not present a placeholder image is shown
+Url to display an optional avatar / pic for the user, if not present a placeholder image is shown.

-!> The avatar picture is shown only if the <strong>name</strong> and <strong>email</strong> props are not `null` not `empty` and yes not `undefined` as well
+!> The avatar picture is shown only if the <strong>name</strong> and <strong>email</strong> props are not `null` not `empty` and also not `undefined` as well.

 ```html